wirecloud-fiware/ngsijava/README.md

 ========

 This repository houses the Java library used for implementing NGSI clients mainly for FI-WARE's demos.
+The library has been tested to work against Context Broker 0.6.0 codename Orion.

 How to compile
 ==============